 What kind of companies do you accelerate?

-For our accelerators Boston, Israel, Mexico, Switzerland, Texas, Rhode Island, and the UK, we accept applications from early-stage startups across all industries, from anywhere in the world.
+For our accelerators Boston, Israel, Mexico, Switzerland, Texas, and Rhode Island we accept applications from early-stage startups across all industries, from anywhere in the world.
 Prospective startups should be ready to make a big impact in your industry and should have raised less than $500K in equity-based funding and generated less than $1M in revenue.
 If your startup exceeds these guidelines, we still recommend that you apply for the accelerator program.
 There will be an opportunity on the application for you to provide more information about your current funding amounts.
 There is no lower-level funding or business development limit to apply to MassChallenge.